ExpressLRS/Docs/docs/quick-start/firmware-options.md

 *Note: Configuration of the Receivers should match the configuration of the Transmitter Module for Sync/Binding to happen between devices.*

-The explanation of the Options for the Transmitter Modules also apply for the Receivers.
+The explanation of the options for the Transmitter Modules also apply for the Receivers.

 But here's a few Receiver-specific Options you can configure: